frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/chloroform-buildup.md

 > **In-Game Description**
 > _"**Chloroform buildup** &mdash; Chloroform is a volatile anesthetic that induces unconsciousness and analgesia by depressing the central nervous system.
 It was historically used in surgical procedures and as a solvent in laboratories.
 Chloroform is rapidly absorbed through the lungs, skin, and gastrointestinal tract, leading to systemic distribution and metabolism primarily in the liver.
 > While effective at low doses, chloroform can cause toxicity and overdose at higher concentrations, leading to symptoms such as renal and hepatic damage, respiratory depression, and cardiac arrest.
-Due to its potential for severe side effects and the difficulty of controlling dosage through inhalation, chloroform is rarely used in modern medicine.
+Due to its potential for severe side effects and the difficulty of controlling dosage through inhalation, chloroform is rarely used in modern medicine."_

 ```mermaid
 ---